Nhanderu/Belizas/ReadMe.md

 * Add comments and XML docs in all code.
 * Make unit tests for every method.
-* TruthTable method to convert the table data to a HTML table (in construcion in "test" branch).
 * TruthTable method to convert the table data to a CSV text.
 * Formula D.